-The successful delivery of the service to the company's customers depends on recruiting, training, managing retaining people of the highest quality.
-The company is committed to the welfare of its staff and all employees given opportunities and are encouraged to develop with the company.
+Consistent delivery of the highest possible standard of service to the company's guests depends on recruiting, training, managing and retaining teams of the highest quality.
+The company is committed to the welfare of its staff and ensuring that all employees are given opportunities and are encouraged to develop with the company.

 The company is committed to the involvement of employees in the business.
-Staff are kept informed of the performance and objectives of the company though staff meetings and regular structured feedback sessions.
+Staff are kept informed of the performance and objectives of the company through staff meetings and regular structured feedback sessions.

-The company is an equal opportunities employer.
+The company is an equal opportunity employer.
 Its policy is to ensure that all employees are treated with the same respect and consideration regardless of sex, age, colour, disability, sexual orientation, nationality or ethnic or national origins.

-Management facilitates the employment of disabled persons whenever a suitable vacancy arises.
-Continued employment and re training of employees who become disabled whilst employed within the company is ensured.
-The company provides career development, training and promotion of disabled employees with a view to encouraging them to play an active role in the development of the company.
+Management facilitates the employment of disabled person whenever a suitable vacancy arises.
+Continued employment and re-training of employees who become disabled whilst employed within the company is ensured.
+The company provides career development, training and promotion of disabled employees with a view to encourage them to play an active role in the development of the company.